Antenna (radio): Arrays and reflectors

 Rooftop television Yagi–Uda and log-periodic ("fishbone") array antennas like this stack are widely used at VHF and UHF frequencies.

-The radiant flux as a function of the distance from the transmitting antenna varies according to the inverse-square law, since that describes the geometrical divergence of the transmitted wave.
-For a given incoming flux, the power acquired by a receiving antenna is proportional to its effective area.
-This parameter compares the amount of power captured by a receiving antenna in comparison to the flux of an incoming wave (measured in terms of the signal's power density in watts per square metre).
-A half-wave dipole has an effective area of about 0.13 λ^{2} seen from the broadside direction.
-If higher gain is needed one cannot simply make the antenna larger.
-Due to the constraint on the effective area of a receiving antenna detailed below, one sees that for an already-efficient antenna design, the only way to increase gain (effective area) is by reducing the antenna's gain in another direction.
+The power flux density of the field from a transmitting antenna decreases with distance according to the inverse-square law, reflecting the geometrical spreading of the wave.
+For a given incoming flux, the power captured by a receiving antenna is proportional to its effective area.
+A half‑wave dipole, for example, has an effective area of about 0.13 λ^{2} when viewed from broadside.
+For an already efficient antenna design, the effective area (and thus gain) in a given direction can be increased only by reducing the gain in other directions.

 If a half-wave dipole is not connected to an external circuit but rather shorted out at the feedpoint, then it becomes a resonant half-wave element which efficiently produces a standing wave in response to an impinging radio wave.
 Because there is no load to absorb that power, it retransmits all of that power, possibly with a phase shift which is critically dependent on the element's exact length.
 Thus such a conductor can be arranged in order to transmit a second copy of a transmitter's signal in order to affect the radiation pattern (and feedpoint impedance) of the element electrically connected to the transmitter.
 Antenna elements used in this way are known as passive radiators.

 A Yagi–Uda array uses passive elements to greatly increase gain in one direction (at the expense of other directions).
 A number of parallel approximately half-wave elements (of very specific lengths) are situated parallel to each other, at specific positions, along a boom; the boom is only for support and not involved electrically.
 Only one of the elements is electrically connected to the transmitter or receiver, while the remaining elements are passive.
 The Yagi produces a fairly large gain (depending on the number of passive elements) and is widely used as a directional antenna with an antenna rotor to control the direction of its beam.
 It suffers from having a rather limited bandwidth, restricting its use to certain applications.